Last Updated on 22 November 2021 by Georgie Price

 If it does, think twice before following its instructions.
 You may well be falling into a phishing trap.

 If the email asks for you to send over personal details, chances are it’s fraudulent.
-Keep your personal information safe and don’t provide any of your details, companies will not normally request this information via an email.
+Keep your personal information safe and don’t provide any of your details, companies will not normally request this information via email.

 5. Poor spelling and grammar can be an indicator of a scam